 Scaffolds and its components must be able to support their own weight and at least four times their maximum intended load without failure.
 Similarly, each suspension rope must be capable of supporting at least six times the maximum intended load applied to that rope, without failure, including the connecting hardware.

-Access to Scaffold
+Access to Suspended Scaffolding

 The safe and preferred way to access a scaffold is through a rooftop or from the ground, even though ladders can help in reaching a suspended scaffold.